jtext-103/CFET2Core/design/wiki/AccessingResources/AccessingResources.md

             bool usingdict = false)
 ```

 Before making access request you have to make a request object.
-It is simple, as show above, most time you will just need the `uri` parameter and the action.
-For the action you have `public enum AccessAction { get,set,invoke};` to choose.
+It is simple, as show above, most time you will just need the `uri` and the action.
+For the action you have `public enum AccessAction { get,set,invoke};` to choose from.

 When you making a request it is like using a remote remote procedure call to a function of a object in a control system.
-The URI not only specifies the location of the function or property but it also can have parameter in it just like restful APIs (shown later).
+The URI not only specifies the location of the function or property but it also can have parameters in it just like restful APIs (shown later).
 If -in rare case- you need complex parameters you can put them in a dictionary or in an array, just link when you making HTTP request and put some parameters in the request body or form.

-## Using Only the URI path
+### Using Only the URI path

 When you don't have complex type as parameter you can just use the **URI path**.